stackbit-projects/myrxmobileapp-4d8b8/content/pages/index.md

     features:
       - title: Syncronized Calendar
         subtitle: For true work-life balance
-        content: >-
+        content: >
-          Stop juggling between calendar apps and productivity tools — from now on all your appointments and meetings appear in one place.
+          Supplement the advice of the prescribing healthcare provider and assure proper medical device usage according to manufacturer standards — from now on all you don't have to always make the journey down to see a pharmacist.
         actions:
           - label: Learn More
             url: /pricing